jidongxiao/CSCI1200-DataStructures/labs/list_iterators_new/README.md

 be swapped, and the value at location 1 and the value at location size()-2 must be swapped.
 Make sure your code works with even and odd length vectors.

-**To complete this checkpoint**, show a TA your debugged functions to reverse STL vectors by element swapping.
+**To complete this checkpoint**, show a TA/mentor your debugged functions to reverse STL vectors by element swapping.
+TA/mentor will specify one original GIF image file, and you rename that file to *input.gif*.
+After that you run your program, and it should produce the reversed GIF, show the reversed GIF to the TA/mentor.

 ## Checkpoint 2: Reverse with STL List Swaps
 *estimate: TBD*